the-support-group/request-validator/README.md

 <a name="license"></a>
 ## License

-PHP Request Validator is open-sourced software licensed under the [GNU GPL](LICENSE).
+PHP Data Validator is open-sourced software licensed under the [GNU GPL](LICENSE).
-© 2016 Denis Klimenko and <a href="https://github.com/progsmile/request-validator/graphs/contributors">all the contributors</a>.